agile-lab-dev/witboost-databricks-tech-adapter/docs/application_config.md

 ## `usecasetemplateid` Section

 Expected useCaseTemplateId values in request bodies to identify the type of component that sent the request.
+The use case template id must be added without the version section of the id.

 ```yaml
 usecasetemplateid: